PostHog/posthog.com/contents/apps/redshift-export/docs.md

 This might require a few things:

 - [Allowing public access to the cluster](https://aws.amazon.com/premiumsupport/knowledge-center/redshift-cluster-private-public/)
-- [Ensuring your VPC security group allows traffic to and from the Redshift cluster](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) - If this is not possible in your case, you should consider using our [S3 plugin](https://posthog.com/plugins/s3-export) and then setting up your own system for getting data into your Redshift cluster
+- [Ensuring your VPC security group allows traffic to and from the Redshift cluster](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) - If this is not possible in your case, you should consider using our S3 Export app and then setting up your own system for getting data into your Redshift cluster

 3. Create a user with table creation privileges